mvkasner-cloud/categorical-frequency-analysis/README.md

 - **SQL** (SQL Server Management Studio)
 - **Python** (pandas in VS Code using Jupyter Notebook)

+  ---

+## **Data Source & Acknowledgment**
+This project is inspired by the course **"Microsoft Excel: Essential Statistics for Data Analysis"** by **Maven Analytics**.
+While the initial data structure and analysis questions are based on course materials, all SQL and Python code, additional transformations, visualizations, and analytical steps were independently developed.
+The project demonstrates how the same dataset can be analyzed using more advanced tools beyond Excel.

+---

 ## The analysis includes:
 - Counting the number of occurrences for each category
 - Calculating relative frequencies